boorbret/sql2/README.md

-# sql2
-SQL Lesson 2 Drill
+# SQL Lesson 2 Drills

-#bikeshare SQL drills

-#**Drill one**: The ID's and durations for all trips of duration greater than 500, ordered by duration. every column for station id 84
+## **Drill one**: The ID's and durations for all trips of duration greater than 500, ordered by duration. every column for station id 84

 ```
 SELECT